nagen1/raspi-headless-ros-c9/README.md

     }
 ```
 `NOTE: the file has to be place in SD card and when it's boots 1st time it will auto configure you Pi Wi-Fi and ssh enable`
-- Save the changes and Eject the SD card
+> Save the changes and Eject the SD card

 Insert the SD card in Raspberry Pi and Boot it ( this should work on all versions of Pi) - I tested with Pi3, Zero
 Raspberry Pi should boot up and connects to your network.
-To see it's connected to your network goto 192.168.1.1 your router network URL.
+To see it's connected to your network open browser, goto 192.168.1.1 your router network URL.

 At this point, you should be able to login to Pi without any keyboard and monitor connected to it. `yay!!!!`

-## Install ROS (Robotics Operating Systems) Framework (only for Raspbian Jessie)
+## Install ROS (Robotics Operating Systems) Framework
+###(only for Raspbian Jessie)
 Here are the detailed steps in to [install ROS](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi).
 However, let us do a quick run through again.
 ### Steps to install
 ```